pratikrath126/focusforge-ai/README.md

 # FocusForge AI

-FocusForge AI is a modern student productivity web app built with React + Vite and deployed on Vercel.
+FocusForge AI is a modern student productivity web app built with React + Vite and deployed on Vercel

 ## Live Demo
 - https://focusforge-ai-rust.vercel.app